ChanghoPaeon/papers/manifold_and_dimension_reduction/umap.md

 #### 3 A Computational View of UMAP

+1. There exists a manifold on which the data would be uniformly distributed
+2. The underlying manifold of interest is locally connected
+3. Preserving the topological structure of this manifold is the primary goal

 #### 4 Implementation and Hyper-parameters

+##### 4.3 Hyper-parameters

+1. n, the number of neighbors to consider when approximating the local metric;
+2. d, the target embedding dimension;
+3. min-dist, the desired separation between close points in the embedding space; and
+4. n-epochs, the number of training epochs to use when optimizing the low dimensional representation

 #### 5 Practical Efficacy
 ##### 5.1 Qualitative Comparison of Multiple Algorithms